ostretsov/golang/README.md

 var buildTime string

 func main() {
-    // return gitCommitHash and buildTime variables in a handler or if specific command argument is provided }
+    // Return values of gitCommitHash and buildTime in a handler, or print them in stdout if specific command argument is provided.
+}
 ```
 There is a linker flag `-X` to write information into the variable at link time.
 It might be used in `Dockerfile` like the following: